Between Sheets and Words

 — *You’re still trembling*— he observed, his voice low, almost swallowed by the wind’s roar.

+Rafael didn’t take long to follow.
+With a rough groan, he held her tight and buried himself in her one last time, his body shaking as he came inside her.
 For a moment, they stayed like that, motionless, their bodies still joined, their ragged breaths mingling in the air.
 Rafael rested his forehead against hers, his eyes closed, as if trying to memorize the moment.
 Clara ran her fingers through his damp hair, feeling his heart pound erratically against hers.

 Rafael laughed, a low, satisfied sound, and kissed her softly on the lips.

 She should have protested.
 Should have pushed him away, reminded him of all the reasons this was a bad idea.
-But then he carried her to the sofa, laying her down on the soft blankets, and Clara knew that tonight, there would be no room for regrets.
+But then he carried her to the sofa, laying her on the soft blankets, and Clara knew that tonight, there would be no room for regrets.

-Just for them.
+Only for them.

 Clara smiled, a small, knowing smile, and moved closer until their noses almost touched. — *Long enough to watch you steal the blankets.*

-He laughed, a low sound that vibrated against her chest, and pulled her even closer until their legs entwined and there was no space left between them. — *Liar.
+He laughed, a low sound that vibrated against her chest, and pulled her even closer until their legs tangled and there was no space left between them. — *Liar.
 You were so quiet I thought you’d run away again.*

 She should have laughed.
 Should have said that words weren’t enough, that he needed to prove it, that forgiveness wasn’t something to be won with empty promises.
 But then he kissed her—slow, deep, as if he had all the time in the world to convince her—and Clara tasted the coffee he must have drunk while she slept, mixed with the salt of the sea and her own desire.
 It was a kiss that asked for permission, that demanded nothing but honesty, and when he pulled away, her lips still tingled.

-Clara smiled, a genuine smile this time, and propped herself up on her elbow, looking down at him. — *Does that exist?*
+Clara smiled, a genuine smile this time, and propped herself up on her elbow, looking down at him. — *Does that even exist?*

 — *With us, it always has*— he replied, pulling her down until she lay on top of him, skin against skin, heart against heart. — *Even when we fought.
 Even when it hurt.
 The intensity was never the problem.
 It was the fear.*